hbc/NGS_Data_Analysis_Course/lessons/01_the_filesystem.md

 ```$ ```

-The first command we will type on the command prompt is complex, and we will be explaining it in later this afternoon when we talk about HPC and orchestra.
-For now, it is important that we run it before the exercises below.
+The first command we will type on the command prompt is to start a so-called "interactive session" on Orchestra.
+We will be explaining it in more details later this afternoon when we talk about HPC and orchestra.

 ```$ bsub -Is -q interactive bash```